Dear Secretary Pete: Let's Meet to Reimagine Equitable Infrastructure

 We hope that Secretary Pete will meet with Jax in Washington, D.C. or Philadelphia so Jax can personally share his lived experience to help Secretary Pete reimagine equitable infrastructure.
 Jax loves taking Amtrak, just like President Biden, so he would love to come to DC.

 "When airports and highways are paid for with tax dollars, there should be reasonable food service accommodations made at those facilities for people with disabilities including Celiac Disease.
-Just like an ADA bathroom is a requirement at airports and rest stops, we must reimagine the provision of safe and inclusive food service options to ensure that there is health equity with the human right to adequate food for those with food allergies and intolerances."
-Jon Bari
+Just like an ADA bathroom is a requirement at airports and rest stops, we must reimagine providing safe food service options to ensure that there are healthy food options for those with Celiac Disease and food allergies." -- Jon Bari

 Pennsylvania Department of Transportation & Pennsylvania Turnpike Commission